thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

 Automatic declaration of schemes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. attr:: schemes = {| default | none }
+   :name: schemes

+   When this attribute is not provided or provided with value
+   `default`, schemes are automatically declared according to the following flags.

+   When it is provided with value `none`, no schemes are automatically declared.

 .. flag:: Elimination Schemes

    This :term:`flag` enables automatic declaration of induction principles when defining a new